-Number of Credits Attempted Minimum GPA 0-35 1.70
+0-35 1.70 36 or more 2.00

 "Credits Attempted" include transfer credits and all credits earned at AU, as well as the credits for withdrawn courses and courses with grades of "In Progress" (IP) or "Incomplete" (I).
 Only Audited courses are excluded.